 For international students, Tokyo Tech holds entrance examinations for degree programs.
+Check Prospective Students for academic programs as follows:

 Note: Lectures for bachelor's degree programs at Tokyo Tech other than GSEP are conducted in Japanese.